MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nf-strmif-iamphysicalpininfo-getphysicaltype.md

 ### -param pType [out]

 Pointer to a variable that receives a value indicating the pin's type.
-The <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/strmif/ne-strmif-physicalconnectortype">PhysicalConnectorType</a> enumeration defines the pin type values.
+The [PhysicalConnectorType](https://docs.microsoft.com/windows/desktop/api/strmif/ne-strmif-physicalconnectortype) enumeration defines the pin type values.

 ### -param ppszType [out]